NVIDIA/edk2-platforms/Platform/Ampere/JadePkg/PlatformPortingGuide.md

 No change is needed.

-It's important that the ATF running on the new platform must comply with the Ampere Altra Interface Firmware Requirements.
+It's important that the TF-A running on the new platform must comply with the Ampere Altra Interface Firmware Requirements.

 ### Secure Boot and Update
 No change is needed.
 The new platform can inherit the required libraries and modules to support this feature.